Text and photos ©Nancy J. Ondra

 To start, the stunning solid-red Amaranthus ‘Hopi Red Dye’.
 (These seedlings are looking rather lacy from last year’s cucumber beetle problem, but they quickly outgrow that sort of summer damage.)

 Bupleurum rotundifolium (thoroughwax or hare’s ear):

-Celosia – primarily the plumed types, since I don’t seem to be able to grow the cool crested kinds.
+Celosia – primarily the spiky types, since I don’t seem to get many volunteers from the cool crested kinds.
 This one showed up where ‘Punky Red’ and ‘Wine Sparkler’ were growing next to each other the previous year.